-The medieval scripts described on the Sexy Codicology website are those listed in the Art & Architecture Thesaurus[1].
+The medieval scripts described on the DMMapp Blog are those listed in the Art & Architecture Thesaurus [1].
 This list serves as a well defined starting point and gives us solid foundations for further expand and describe these medieval scripts.
 The Art & Architecture Thesaurus follows this hierarchy:

 Medieval Scripts